 “These results showed us that YouTube plays an important role in our media plan, as it brings incremental reach in a more efficient way.
 At the same time, a combined TV and YouTube approach supports us in obtaining the highest reach across our audience.”

 Stay top-of-mind by showing ads at the right frequency

 Through internal consumer studies, L’Oréal Indonesia learned that people who use Garnier products prefer to watch videos on both TV and YouTube.

 The brand decided it should adopt a multi-channel strategy to reach and connect with a larger audience — and set a goal of reaching 40% of their target audience, with a frequency of four touches per week — based on learnings from the Kantar whitepaper — The Role of YouTube in Brand building across SEA.

 Working with Google’s Cross Screen Planning tool to predict how much incremental reach YouTube could add to their TV campaign, the team chose a budget allocation that would match their audience and frequency goals.

 “XMR is extremely helpful for us to look back on how our campaigns have performed across TV plus YouTube.
 We are now able to find ways to further improve our frequency with YouTube to drive even higher impact, whilst still using a multi-screen approach.”

 Spend marketing budgets more efficiently

-The brand team at Morinaga ChilGo, which is a liquid milk brand from Kalbe Nutritionals for infants and children, noticed an opportunity to grow their advertising beyond TV.
+The brand team at Morinaga ChilGo, which is a liquid milk brand from Kalbe Nutritionals for infants and children, noticed an opportunity to grow their advertising beyond TV with multi-channel marketing.

 Seeing that the pandemic had caused a lot of children’s education to move online — such as a 1.5X growth in search interest for “Learning” on YouTube Search — the Morinaga ChilGo team decided to experiment with YouTube ads to reach the brand’s audience of mothers more frequently, and at 4X lower cost per reach.